As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 How To Dry Lavender

-If you buy lavender from you can use the flowers right away.
-You don’t have to worry about this set.
+If you buy dried lavender flowers, you can use them right away.
+You don’t have to worry about these instructions.

 However, if you want to dry your own fresh lavender, there are a few tips to keep in mind.